akmayer/Warframe-Algo-Trader/README.md

 - Python 3.11.
 Some earlier versions of Python 3 do not like some of the newer syntax I used in the API, so make sure you have the latest version of Python.
 - Node.js for frontend and to use npm ([link](https://nodejs.org/en/download))
 - Pushbullet (Only necessary for any phone notifications)
-- Tesseract-OCR (Only necessary for real time phone notifications [link](https://github.com/UB-Mannheim/tesseract/wiki))
+- ~~Tesseract-OCR (Only necessary for real time phone notifications [link](https://github.com/UB-Mannheim/tesseract/wiki))~~ (Tesseract Deprecated, moved to EE.log.
+Files still remain as proof of how cool it was)

 ##### B. Steps: